swanandthequant/Project-on-Time-Series-analysis-ARIMA-family/Bank Nifty Time Series analysis for ARMA,SARMA,ARMAX,SARMAX model/README.md

 3.Dataset itself could have been expanded with more years or minute-level data for deeper insights.

+## Recent update
+I recently updated this file is same only thing Changes is the Evaluations metrics I used this get the best model I used in them It was the ARMAX model

 ## Note: This analysis is for academic/learning purpose only.
 Please don’t take this as investment advice.